For maximum enjoyment, you may want to listen to this while reading.

 - After attempting small talk, I will spend hours – days – sifting through the conversation, looking for what I did wrong

-However, if you really want to try and hold a conversation with an NT then focus on asking them questions and just listening.
+However, if you really want to try and hold a conversation with a complete stranger then focus on asking them questions and just listening.
 As I tell my students: listening is more import than talking; that’s why we have one tongue and two ears.

-While an NT talks to you, think up more questions, based upon what they are saying.
+While a stranger talks to you, think up more questions, based upon what they are saying.
 While you are doing this, nod in agreement; it gives the impression that you are listening, instead of planning more questions.
 Your questions will appeal to their ego; you might even learn something about them!
 I used to be a journalist, so I’ve had lots of practice.
 Trust me – it works.
 During this process, avoid talking about yourself.
 Chances are they are more interested in talking about themselves than getting to know you, so don’t bother.
-When you’ve run out of questions, think up an escape clause – I need to refresh my beverage, I have to check on a friend, I have to make an important call – and politely make a swift exit.
+When you’ve run out of questions, think up an escape clause – I need to refresh my beverage, I have to check on a friend, I have to make an important call, I need to wash a camel – and politely make a swift exit.
 I guarantee the person you left behind would like to talk to you again, because you are nice – you do nothing but listen and ask questions; this is highly desirable.
 On the rare occasion that they ask you a question, quickly turn it around.
 I do this all the time.
 For example:

 Colleague in Staffroom: How was your weekend?